Related publications

 There can be many reasons why this is a hard conversation to have.
 Lack of time, living far away or just not wanting to face the situation can stop you talking.
 Other issues might include:

 If you start talking early – and talk often – these conversations can become a normal part of discussion.
 It’s also a good idea to involve other family members or friends early and talk about what you can each do to help.
-You can always change the caregiving arrangements later if necessary.
+You can usually change the caregiving arrangements later if necessary.

 It’s important to keep the lines of communication open.
 For example, you could share updates on medication, hospital appointments or care plans.
 Keeping others updated could help them be more involved.
 But make sure you ask the person you’re caring for about who they want to share their information with first.